DJI Inspire 2 remote control wont charge: Fixed!

 DJI Inspire 2 remote control wont charge: fixed!

 I let my DJI Inspire 2 remote control for 6 months without using it.
 That was the biggest mistake ever!
 When I try to turn it back on to fly; only the last white led was rapidly blinking with the alert beep asking for a full charge.
 The status LED was on.
-It was a bit a surprise cause all the other batteries for my DJI Inspire 2 were only half depleted.
+It was a bit a surprise cause all the other batteries for my DJI Inspire 2 drone were only half depleted.

 It got worst when I plugged the DJI charger.
-I discover a new embarrassing problem; my DJI Inspire 2 remote control wont charge anymore.
+I discovered a new embarrassing problem; my DJI Inspire 2 remote control wont charge anymore.
 When powered off and plugged to the DJI charger; the first white LED is blinking at fast pace for a while and turn off.
 The DJI Inspire 2 remote control charger is not even warm.
 There is way to charge it anymore.
 If It try to turn it on, I have the screaming waring that there is no enough power to use it.

 One day prior to my assignment, that’s a big problem.
-And I guess another warning that you need to to not trust so much these DJI toys.
+And I guess another warning that you need to to not trust these DJI toys.

 Open your DJI Inspire 2 remote control.